Decision Intelligence Platform

 OpenRules business decision models can be deployed as operational decision services utilizing the Serverless architecture provided by AWS, the most powerful cloud platform in the world.
 Deploying your decision models as AWS Lambda functions you don’t even think about servers and pay only for the execution time your services actually consume.

 However, the cold reality is that AWS is complicated, and the way how you build and deploy your AWS Lambda Decision Service is usually not straightforward.
-It may require deep understanding of the AWS environment and essential coding and configuration efforts.
+It may require a deep understanding of the AWS environment and essential coding and configuration efforts.
 OpenRules Decision Manager dramatically simplifies this process by automatically generating all necessary components and allowing you to convert your business decision model to AWS Lambda function without any coding.
-They can do it even directly from their local installation by one click on the provided batch file “deployLambda.bat“!
+They can do it even directly from their local installation with one click on the provided batch file “deployLambda.bat“!

 Note.
-If you are using Mac OS or Linux, instead of “deployLambda.bat” use the script-file “deployLambda“.
+If you are using Mac OS or Linux, instead of “deployLambda.bat” use the script file “deployLambda“.

 Sample Project.
 The standard sample project “VacationDaysLambda” demonstrates how to deploy your business decision model as an AWS Lambda function.
 It deploys the already created and tested decision model in the sample project “VacationDays”.
 It uses the same rules repository “VacationDays/rules” and the adjusted file “project.properties”.
 It includes two new files “deployLambda.bat” and “undeployLambda.bat”.
 When you double-click on “deployLambda.bat” it will automatically create the AWS Lambda function “VacationDays”.